mcgee12310/mcgee12310/README.md

 🙋‍♂️ Thank you for visiting my GitHub profile!

-🎓 Third-year student at Hanoi University of Science and Technology  (HUST) 💻 Passionate about IoT, Cloud and Systems development
+🎓 Third-year student at Hanoi University of Science and Technology  (HUST) <br>
+💻 Passionate about IoT, Cloud and Systems development
 🚀 Love hard-core games and adventure